Py-MDB/PyMDB-API/README.md

     docker-compose up --build -d
     ```

 4. The API is secured by `User-Token` and `App-Token`s by default.
 The intial build of the API will automatically generate a default admin user and app token.
-You will need to either manually look for these values in the db or they should be printed to the docker compose logs `docker-compose logs pymdbapi-db`
+You will need to either manually look for these values in the db or they should be printed to the docker compose logs `docker-compose logs`

 5. The API should now be accessible at `http://localhost:5000`.